Location is Everything – Rental Housing Discrimination as a barrier to Economic Mobility

-The first, prepared by Brian Koziol of Housing Opportunities Made Equal (HOME) shows opportunity rates for the Richmond area (opportunity means having “high performing schools, meaningful employment, viable transportation, quality childcare, responsive health care, and other institutions that grant individuals and families access to opportunity.”).
+The first map, prepared by Brian Koziol of Housing Opportunities Made Equal (HOME), shows opportunity rates for the Richmond area (opportunity means having “high performing schools, meaningful employment, viable transportation, quality childcare, responsive health care, and other institutions that grant individuals and families access to opportunity.”).
 The second map is a snip of the Racial Dot Map by Justin Cable of the University of Virginia’s Weldon Cooper Center for Public Service, which maps each person counted in the 2010 U.S. Census by race—with the blue dots representing whites, the green dots representing African-Americans, and the yellow dots representing Latinos.
 As is visible to the naked eye, the lowest opportunity areas correspond with the areas most heavily-populated by people of color in the Richmond region.
-And this is a pattern not only in Richmond, but in many parts of Virginia and indeed across the country.
+And this is a pattern not only in Richmond, but in many parts of Virginia—and across the country.

 This is why VPLC advocates against oppose practices that preserve or increase patterns of residential segregation and works to advance housing policies that enable low-income Virginians to live in healthy neighborhoods with strong educational and economic prospects.
 Building inclusive, heterogeneous communities that spread opportunity across entire regions is a strategic method of reducing generational poverty over the long-term.